hassantafreshi/easy-form-builder/readme.txt

 = 1.31.6 =
 * RTL feature is added
 * UI improvements
-* Fix issues of Tell and Email validation
+* Fixed issues of Tell and Email validation

 = 1.31.5 =
 * UI improvements